JICE

 Overview of the Program:

-(3) It is expected that students will be able to strengthen their problem-solving abilities in applying theory to practice.
+(2) Students will be able to strengthen their problem-solving abilities by learning how to apply theory to practice.

 ▲ Page Top